 Check the Wembley Stadium weather forecast if you are heading to this year's final.

-Arsenal reached the FA Cup final by beating Reading 2-1 in the semi-finals.
-Arsenal has won the FA Cup eleven times, including winning the 2014 FA Cup beating Hull 3-2 at Wembley.
+Manchester United reached the FA Cup final by beating Everton 2-1 in the semi-finals.
+They have won the FA Cup 11 times, with their most recent victory in 2004.

 Fans and players alike will be hoping for a warm, dry day with a light breeze.
 This will make for good playing conditions and a fine final day for spectators.